Disease/Disorder

 Available or current treatment guidelines

-Treatment of established osteoporosis should focus on treating or eliminating secondary causes of osteoporosis, modifying lifestyle factors, developing an appropriate exercise/rehabilitation program, dietary supplementation, and specific pharmacologic treatments.
-Individuals should receive counseling regarding reducing alcohol intake, smoking cessation, and modifying caffeine consumption, if appropriate.
+Treatment of diagnosed osteoporosis should focus on treating or eliminating secondary causes of osteoporosis, modifying lifestyle factors, developing an appropriate exercise/rehabilitation program, dietary supplementation and specific pharmacological treatments.
+Patients should receive appropriate counseling regarding reducing alcohol intake, smoking cessation and modifying caffeine consumption.

-The International Society of Clinical Densiometry’s official position about DXA in individuals with SCI recommends that all adults with SCI resulting in permanent motor or sensory dysfunction should have a DXA scan of the total hip, proximal tibia, and proximally femur as soon as they are medically stable enough to tolerate.
-This will ensure that they have a baseline DXA.5
+The International Society of Clinical Densitometry’s official position recommends that all adults with SCI that have either permanent motor or sensory dysfunction should have a DXA scan of the total hip, proximal tibia and proximal femur as soon as they are medically stable enough to tolerate.
+This will ensure that they have a baseline DXA.6

-For SCI, there’s no established threshold BMD value below which weight bearing activities are absolutely contraindicated.
-Use BMD and clinical risk factors to assess fracture risk before planning weight-bearing activities.5,17
+There is not an established threshold BMD value below which weight bearing activities are absolutely contraindicated in SCI patients.
+It is recommended to use the BMD and evaluate clinical risk factors in order to appropriately assess fracture risk before planning weight-bearing activities.6,19

 At different disease stages

-Prevention of bone loss is likely more effective than treatment of established osteoporosis.
-Clinicians should consider proper nutrition, lifestyle modifications, supplementation, and weight-bearing exercise in individuals with CNS injury early after diagnosis.
+Prevention of bone loss is more likely effective than treating diagnosed osteoporosis.
+After diagnosing a patient with CNS injury, clinicians should consider proper nutrition, lifestyle modifications, supplementation, and weight-bearing exercise.

 Treatment with medications should be considered.
-Some options are described here.
 Bisphosphonates are the most widely used medications for osteoporosis.
 They work by preventing bone resorption.
 They block osteoclast activity, thus decreasing the rate of bone remodeling and resorption.
 Options include alendronate and risedronate which are given weekly by mouth.
 Ibandronate is given monthly by mouth.
-Zolendronic acid is given yearly by intravenous administration.
-The bisphosphates have been shown to increase BMD, most notably at the spine and hip.
-In post-menopausal women with osteoporosis, bisphosphonates can decrease the vertebral and hip fractures by at least 40% over three years.
-They can be also used after fractures to reduce subsequent risk.
-The optimal duration of treatment is not yet certain.1
+Zoledronic acid is given yearly by intravenous administration.
+The bisphosphates have been shown to increase BMD, most notably in the spine and hip.
+In post-menopausal women with osteoporosis bisphosphonates can decrease vertebral and hip fractures by at least 40% over three years.
+They can also be used after fractures to reduce subsequent risk.
+Taking bisphosphonates for over five years may increase the risk of having an atypical femur fracture.
+For women, limiting treatment to five years or less maximizes the benefits of taking bisphosphonates and reduces the risk of having typical osteoporotic fractures, while minimizing the risk of having typical femoral fractures.21

 Denosumab is a very potent anti-resorptive agent.
 It is a monoclonal antibody to the receptor activation of nuclear factor-kB ligand (RANKL).
 Rankl has effects on osteoclast development and function, which allow it to regulate bone resorption.
-Given biannually via subcutaneous route, it has been shown to increase BMD and decrease risk of hip fracture by 40%, with a near 70% of reduction of relative risk for vertebral fracture, at three years.1
+It is given biannually via subcutaneous route.
+It has been shown to increase BMD and decrease risk of hip fracture by 40%, with a near 70% reduction of relative risk for vertebral fracture at three years.1

 Teriparatide is a recombinant version of a parathyroid hormone fragment, PTH 1-34.
-Given daily via subcutaneous route, it leads to bone formation and increased bone mass.
+It is given daily via subcutaneous route.
+It leads to bone formation and increased bone mass.
 Its anabolic effect on bone is the result of increasing bone resorption markers at the PTH receptor 1 to a larger extent than it increases bone resorption markers.
 It has been shown to decrease fracture risk at 2 years and beyond.1

-Abalopartide is a synthetic parathyroid hormone-related protein analogue.
-It is given daily via subcutaneous route, and has been shown to increase BMD at hip, femoral neck, and lumbar spine.1
+Abaloparatide is a synthetic parathyroid hormone-related protein analogue.
+It is given daily via subcutaneous route.
+It has been shown to increase BMD at hip, femoral neck and lumbar spine.1

-Non-pharmacologic interventions are also available.
-Functional electrical stimulation (FES), applied to an affected limb, may help prevent bone loss there.
-Protocols using 30 minutes of stimulation 3 times weekly, involving isometric contractions, have been shown to prevent muscle atrophy and increase muscle volume, which can help prevent bone loss as well.13
+Non-pharmacologic interventions can also help decrease bone loss.
+Functional electrical stimulation (FES) applied to an affected limb may help prevent bone loss at that site.
+Protocols that have used 30 minutes of stimulation 3 times a week and isometric contraction have been shown to prevent muscle atrophy and increase muscle volume.15

-In SCI, passive weight-bearing, including standing and walking activities, have not been definitively shown to prevent BMD loss or fractures but are generally well-tolerated.
-A caveat is that in case where BMD is low and fracture risk is high, caution is warranted.5
+In SCI patients, passive weight-bearing exercise such as standing and walking have not been definitively shown to prevent BMD loss or fractures but are generally well-tolerated.
+A caveat is in the case where BMD is low, and fracture risk is high.
+If this is the case, caution is warranted in order to prevent fractures.6

-In older adults with stroke, early return to walking and bisphosphonate treatment within a few days to 5 weeks after the onset of stroke may prevent bone loss, particularly on the paretic side.6
+In older adults who suffered from a stroke early return to walking and bisphosphonate treatment within a few days to 5 weeks after the onset of stroke may prevent bone loss, particularly on the paretic side.7

-A whole-health, individualized, biopsychosocial approach can be applied after CNS injury.
-Helping patients and families find ways to optimize nutrition, engage in regular exercise, participate in activities that lead to stress reduction, and other integrative strategies can lead to better overall health, and it follows, better bone health.2
+A whole-health, individualized, biopsychosocial approach should be applied after CNS injury.
+It is important to help patients and their families find ways to optimize nutrition, engage in regular exercise and participate in activities that reduce stress in order improve overall health, and as it follows, better bone health.3

 Coordination of care

-Bone health after CNS injury is best approached by a multidisciplinary team including of a physiatrist, primary care provider, occupational therapist, physical therapist, the patient and family.
-An endocrine specialist can also be helpful.
-If the individual has had a fracture, then involving an orthopedist is also important.
+Bone health after CNS injury is best approached by a multidisciplinary team.
+This team should include a physiatrist, a primary care provider, an occupational therapist, a physical therapist, the patient and family.
+An endocrine specialist may also be helpful.
+If the patient has had a fracture involving an orthopedist is also important.

-It is clear that osteoporosis is a common sequelae of CNS injury, but it is also notable that diagnosis is often delayed until a fracture occurs.
-Treatment, with widely available anti-resorptive medications and supplements such as vitamin D and calcium, could be offered much earlier and possibly before fractures occur.
-Coordination between providers and specialties could help address this issue.
+Osteoporosis is a common sequelae of CNS injury, but the diagnosis is often delayed until a fracture occurs.
+Treatment is widely available including anti-resorptive medications and supplements such as vitamin D and calcium.
+Treatment should be offered much earlier to prevent fractures.
+Coordination between providers and specialties may also help address this issue.

 Patient & family education